Full stack performance management, powered by artificial intelligence (Dynatrace SaaS and Managed were developed under

 Dynatrace SaaS and Managed is the most efficient way to monitor web-scale applications:

 “After deploying a new release, we spent over 30 hours trying to find a performance problem.
 Once we found the issue, it only took us 30 minutes to fix it.
 With Dynatrace application performance monitoring, finding a similar problem would only take us minutes to identify, saving us precious time and resources.”

 Dynatrace recently introduced the ability to capture Java method arguments and use them as request attributes.
 This valuable new service-monitoring feature enables fine-grain service filtering and performance analysis.
 By defining request attributes for your service’s requests, you can enable advanced filtering of service requests across all Dynatrace analysis views.
-Once configured, request attributes help you to better understand the relationships between performance, errors, and application-specific metadata in your requests.
-In many … read moreThe post Request attributes: Numerical values, aggregations, & deep object access appeared first on Dynatrace blog – monitoring redefined.
+Once configured, request attributes help you to […]The post Request attributes: Support for .NET method argument capture appeared first on Dynatrace blog – monitoring redefined.